6 Tips On How To Avoid Nightmares And Bad Dreams

 Nightmares are frightening or unpleasant dreams that rattle you from your sleep and wake you up with your heart pounding.
 You can usually tell a nightmare from a bad dream because they feel more vivid or intense.
 Most people have experienced nightmares at one time or another.
 The usual reaction to wake up scared, realize that none of it was true, and go back to bed.

 Nightmares typically occur during Rapid Eye Movement (REM) sleep, or the deepest stage of sleep.
-However, you know you have problem when your nightmares are regular or the same nightmare keeps repeating.
-There could be various reasons for recurring nightmares and there is not clear diagnoses yet on the exact reason for their occurrence.
+However, you know you have a problem when your nightmares are regular or the same nightmare keeps repeating.
+There could be various reasons for recurring nightmares and there is no clear diagnosis yet on the exact reason for their occurrence.
 Fortunately, there are many different ways on how to avoid nightmares.

 1. Check For Any Underlying Disorders

 You could be getting nightmares because of underlying conditions like sleep apnea or restless leg syndrome.
 Anxiety, depression, and post traumatic stress disorder (PTSD) are also known to cause nightmares.
 The best way to find out is to talk to your doctor and get yourself diagnosed to check if you have any disorders that could be causing the nightmares.
 Once the reason has been determined, certain therapies or medications might help to alleviate these conditions and lessen nightmares.